piano35-edb/barman-docs-rewrite/docs/commands/cloud/cloud-backup.md

 * Azure Blob Storage
 * Google Cloud Storage

-# Requirements and limitations
+## Requirements and limitations

 The following requirements and limitations apply to the `barman-cloud-backup` command:

 - It requires read access to *PGDATA* and tablespaces *(normally run as postgres user)*.
-- It can also be used as a hook script on a barman server, in which case it requires read access to the directory where barman backups are stored.
+- It can also be used as a hook script on a Barman server, in which case it requires read access to the directory where Barman backups are stored.
 - If the arguments prefixed with `--snapshot-` are used, and snapshots are supported for the selected cloud provider, then the backup will be performed using snapshots of the disks specified using `--snapshot-disk arguments`.
 The backup label and backup metadata will be uploaded to the cloud object store.

 !!!warning
     The cloud upload process may fail if any file with a size greater than the configured `--max-archive-size` is present either in the data directory or in any tablespaces.
 However, PostgreSQL creates files with a maximum size of 1GB, and that size is always allowed, regardless of the `max-archive-size` parameter.

-# Usage
+## Usage

 ```bash
 barman-cloud-backup [-V] [--help] [-v \| -q] [-t]